iniya133/Pro-C-99/README.md

 # Pro-C-99

-Once the path is specified, the files present that are longer than the days given will be permanantly removed
+Once the path is specified, the files present that are longer than the days given will be permanently removed